yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## New ACME Error Types

-This document adds the following entry to the ACME Error Type registry:
+This document adds the following entries to the ACME Error Type registry:

 | Type | Description | Reference |
 |------|-------------|-----------|